kema-dev/ft_transcendence/docs/kema/kema.md

 ## ongoing

-* TODO fix jwt signing, always returning the same token
+* TODO learn more about jwt construction
-* TODO store cookies in database
-* TODO make backend + frontend functions to return login from cookie
+* TODO make a guard, checking the stored cookie against the jwt, and add this guard to the routes
-* TODO make backend + frontend functions to delete cookie for logout (and delete token from database)
+* TODO make frontend function to delete cookie for logout (call deletecookie on backend)
-* TODO add possibility to change 2FA settings, verifying identity of the user before changing, and checking that user had the correct code before saving
-* TODO protect authenticated endpoints with jwt guard
+* TODO improve 2FA page
-* TODO make a refresh token function in backend and frontend (for frontend, ask for a refresh each \<x> time)
+* TODO make a refresh token function in backend and frontend (for frontend, ask for a refresh if $date + x > expiration_date$)

 ## later